 When a student enrolls in the first Education course (usually Education 110 or 210) the student will be classified as pursuing a licensure program.
-Upon completion of the following requirements and at least 45 hours of College Credit, the student may apply for admission into the Professional Education Licensure Program:
+Upon completion of the following requirements and at least 45 hours of College credit, the student may apply for admission into the Professional Education Licensure Program.
+The requirements are as follows

-- submission of Praxis I scores with minimum scores of Math-174; Reading-175; Writing-173 or ACT composite of 23 or SAT composite of 1060; - a 2.75 grade point average; - completion of English 101 with a grade of "C" or better; - completion of Communication 101 with a grade of "C" or better; - completion of Education 111, 131, or 151 with a grade of "B" or better; - completion of all other required 200-level or higher Education courses with a grade of "C" or better; - completion of general education math requirement with a grade of "C" or better; - an essay explaining why the student wishes to enter the field of education; - 3.0 grade point average in Education courses.
+- submission of Praxis I scores with minimum scores of Mathematics-174, Reading-175, Writing 173, or ACT composite of 23 or SAT composite of 1060; - a 2.75 grade point average; - completion of English 101 with a grade of "C" or better; - completion of Communication 101 with a grade of "C" or better; - completion of Education 111, 131, or 151 with a grade of "B" or better; - completion of all other required 200-level or higher Education courses with a grade of "C" or better; - completion of the College's general education quantitative reasoning requirement with a grade of "C" or better; - an essay explaining why the student wishes to enter the field of education; - 3.0 grade point average in Education courses.

-The Education Department will either accept or reject the student's application into the Professional Education Licensure Program based on the student's qualifications and the Education Department's vote of confidence in the student's ability to complete the Professional Education Program.
+The College's Department of Education will either accept or reject the student's application into the Professional Education Licensure Program based on the student's qualifications and the department's vote of confidence in the student's ability to complete the Program.

 Students denied admission to the Professional Education Licensure Program may appeal this decision according to the criteria set forth in the Marietta College Teacher Education Handbook.
-A copy of this document will be given to each student in Education 110 or 210; additional copies are available in the Department of Education office.
+A copy of this document will be given to each student in Education 110 or 210; additional copies are available on the Department of Education website.
 If the student's grade point average falls below a 2.75, the student will be placed on program probation for one semester.
 If, at the end of the probationary semester, the student's grades are still below a 2.75, the student will no longer be permitted to enroll in 300/400-level Education courses.
 These and other policies governing licensure are outlined and fully explained in the Marietta College Teacher Education Handbook.
 Praxis I Testing information is available in the Department of Education Office and in the Academic Resource Center.